fcseidl/fractalinator/README.md

 # fractalinator

 This repository contains Python code for texturing words and simple drawings like a Mandelbrot fractal.
+The image above is one example; scroll down to the Gallery section to see a few more examples!

 ## Overview